bernhardAxonIvy/doc/source/concepts/testing/index.rst

 Testing
 =======

-Writing test code has a bad reputation, however they can make your life much easier.
+Writing test code can sometimes be tedious and time consuming, however in the long run these tests make your life a lot easier.
 Think about the following points:

 - Tests can make the **functionality of a software reliable**

-- **Quality** can be maintained
+- Through tests **quality** can be maintained

 - **Repetitive tasks** can be reduced to a minimum.
 Let the computer do it!

-- Ensure that the software **does what it supposed to do** (e.g after a code change or even a platform update).
+- Ensure that your software **does what it supposed to do** (e.g after a code change or even a platform update).

-Write good software without tests is nearly impossible and we want to give you the ability to write tests for your software as easy as possible.
-Let’s get started!
+Writing good software without tests is nearly impossible, and we want to make it as easy as possible for you to write tests for your |axon-ivy| project.
+Let's get started!

 .. tip::